Curfew in tense Doda, Kishtwar districts; Internet suspended in Bhaderwah, parts of Kashmir | Law-Order

 - India

-Tension mounted in the Doda and Kishtwar areas of the Jammu region prompting authorities to impose a curfew there while parts of Kashmir observed a shutdown over the controversial remarks by two now-suspended BJP leaders against Prophet Mohammad, officials said on Friday.
+Tension mounted in Jammu's Bhaderwah and some areas of Kishtwar prompting authorities to impose a curfew while parts of Kashmir observed a shutdown over the controversial remarks against Prophet Mohammad by two now-suspended BJP leaders, officials said on Friday.

-Internet services were snapped in the Bhaderwah and Kishtwar towns as a precautionary measure.
+Internet services were snapped in the Bhaderwah and Kishtwar towns and Srinagar city of Kashmir as a precautionary measure.
 Mobile Internet was also suspended in parts of Kashmir, they said.

+Sporadic incidents of stone-pelting were reported in Bhaderwah town.
+Some people, violating restrictions, came on streets and threw stones at security forces amid sloganeering.

+There was a minor incident of stone-pelting in Bhaderwah town but it has been brought under control.
+No one was injured, a senior officer told PTI.

 In Kashmir, security forces have been deployed in strength at sensitive places of Srinagar and elsewhere in the Valley for maintaining law and order.

-According to officials, tension spread in the Bhaderwah area on Thursday evening after alleged inflammatory speeches were made during a protest against derogatory remarks against Prophet Mohammad by now-suspended BJP spokesperson Nupur Sharma.

-Purported video clips of the inflammatory speeches went viral on social media.
-The police have registered a case and warned people against taking the law into their own hands.
+Union minister and Udhampur MP Jitendra Singh appealed for peace and harmony.

-''Curfew has been imposed in both districts of Doda and Kishtwar as a precautionary measure,'' Divisional Commissioner, Jammu region, Ramesh Kumar told PTI.
+''Curfew has been imposed in both Doda and Kishtwar districts as a precautionary measure,'' Divisional Commissioner, Jammu region, Ramesh Kumar told PTI.

-Officials said Internet services have been snapped in Bhaderwah and Kishtwar towns because of rumor-mongering.

-Hate speeches against now-suspended BJP spokesperson Nupur Sharma were allegedly delivered from a mosque.
-In another incident, someone uploaded an objectionable post on social media triggering further tension.
+''Security forces have been deployed in large numbers in Bhaderwah town.
+The situation is under control.
+Anyone who toes to vitiate the atmosphere will face stringent action,'' he said.

-Registering FIRs in both cases, the police have warned that anyone found violating law and order will not be spared.
+Registering FIRs, the police have warned that anyone found violating law and order will not be spared.

 ''Action has been taken (over inflammatory speeches).
 A case has been registered under IPC sections 295-A (deliberate and malicious acts, intended to outrage religious feelings of any class by insulting its religion or religious beliefs) and 506 (punishment for criminal intimidation) at Bhaderwah police station,'' a police official said.